ohhelloana/ohhelloana/src/posts/goodbye-spotify.md

 The other thing is that I've had this draft for ages and procrastinated on this topic.
 Luckily, today, I stumbled across this post from [Raed explaining their reasonings for deleting their account](https://blog.raed.dev/posts/goodbye_spotify).
 I thought, "Yeah, see, I had the same idea but procrastinated on it!".
 Not anymore!!

-I have reasons similar to Rae's, but here are some of the thoughts that have been lurking in my head.
+I have reasons similar to Raed's, but here are some of the thoughts that have been lurking in my head.

 ## Their apps take up too much disk space.
 It first annoyed me some years ago when I had a very old laptop with limited disk space.
 At one point, their app and its data took over 4 GB of disk space.
 That was when I deleted their app from my computer.